-If you are using Celery as a distributed task queuing system, you can use the Python agent to record Celery processes as non-web transactions.
+If you're using Celery as a distributed task queuing system, you can use the Python agent to record Celery processes as non-web transactions.

 The command you use to run Celery with the agent depends on your Celery version and your specific setup.